gbdev/pandocs/content/Video_Display.md

 ### The Window

 Besides background, there is also a \"window\" overlaying the background.
-The window is not scrollable i.e. it is always displayed starting from its left upper corner.
+The window is not scrollable, that is, it is always displayed starting from its left upper corner.
 The location of a window on the screen can be adjusted via WX and WY registers.
 Screen coordinates of the top left corner of a window are WX-7,WY.
 The tiles for the window are stored in the Tile Data Table.
 Both the Background and the window share the same Tile Data Table.

 Both background and window can be disabled or enabled separately via bits in the LCDC register.